Sias IS Teachers' Training Week

 School culture is an ideological connotation that is long-lasting and far-reaching, which also will be carried on by generation after generation.
 Unified school culture is also a strong tie that connects teachers, students and parents.
 On the morning of August 24th, Dr. Mills, the president of our school, held a training session on school culture construction for all staff.

 In the training, Dr. Mills puts "student-centered" at first.
 The school will work together to protect each child physically and emotionally, and create an environment in which students can grow up to be kind and successful.
 In order to achieve the above goals, it is necessary for all staff to remain kind, to maintain high standards for themselves, to keep exploring and seeking knowledge, to focus on teamwork, to become problem solvers, and to jointly build a mutually beneficial and balanced school community.

 The second important part of Sias IS culture is to build a world-class school, which is the ultimate goal of all our work.
 Every staff member represents our school.
 That means we need to always give a positive impression, respect both Western and Chinese cultures and broaden our international perspective.
 Dr. Mills addressed to all staff: Each of you chose to be here because you wanted to be a part of building something amazing for our students.
 Each of you have my trust in your abilities to help us be successful.
 I'm proud to be on your team, and I can't wait to see what we will accomplish together.

-During the discussion session, Mr. Philip mentioned that the ultimate benefit of building a world-class school for our children is that they grow up in an environment of high standards, mutual respect, innovative thinking and international vision, and they can make higher achievements on the shoulders of giants, which is the basis of the school.
+During the discussion session, Mr. Philipp mentioned that the ultimate benefit of building a world-class school for our children is that they grow up in an environment of high standards, mutual respect, innovative thinking and international vision, and they can make higher achievements on the shoulders of giants, which is the basis of the school.